sujyoth/cashflo-api/README.md

 ## Unit Testing

-Unit tests have been made using mocha and chai.
+Unit tests have been made using mocha, chai and supertest.

 Run ```npm test``` from the application's root directory for testing.